-Member funds are expected to provide transparent and timely information to investors, subject acting in the best interests of all investors
+Member funds are expected to provide transparent and timely information to investors, subject to acting in the best interests of all investors.

-3.1 Transparency and decision making [added: January 2018]
+3.1 Transparency and decision making [last updated: January 2023]

 - 1. The manager should maintain an open dialogue with investors: - a.
-All investors should receive the same published information. - b.
+All investors should receive the same information to ensure fairness. - b.
 A summary of performance and fund activity should be supplied to all investors at quarterly (or other agreed frequency).
 This should include details of performance relative to fund benchmarks, objectives, targets and fund operating constraints (as applicable). - c.
-Annually (or as otherwise agreed) the manager should update investors on the strategy or business plan to achieve fund objectives, highlighting any risks to achievement and the managers proposals to mitigate or manage them. - d.
+Annually (or as otherwise agreed), the manager should update investors on the strategy or business plan to achieve fund objectives, highlighting any risks to achievement and the managers' proposals to mitigate or manage them. - d.
 Material matters that arise outside of the reporting cycle should be communicated to investors as appropriate on a timely basis.
 This may cover significant regulatory, governance or constitutional matters but not matters that would ordinarily be captured within the reporting on normal fund activities. - e.
 Investor feedback on information requirements should be taken into account in determining information provision for all investors where reasonable to do so. - f.
 Investors should be able to see the procedures for management of conflicts of interest.
-This should be provided in a timely manner and be relevant to the actual conflict of interests policies of the fund. - 2.
-When funds have entered into side letters the existence of these should be disclosed to all other investors.
+This should be provided in a timely manner and be relevant to the actual conflict of interest policy of the fund. - g.
+End of fund life communications to clarify the safeguarding of all investors to ensure the disposal of assets is in the best interest of all investors.
+You can find more information in the End of Fund Life Guidance (link). - h.
+Managers of open end funds only should review guidance on the pricing mechanism and disclosures, which can be found in the Open End Pricing Guidance (link). - i.
+When funds have side letters, the existence of these should be disclosed to all other investors. - j.
+The manager should disclose their Diversity, Equity and Inclusion (DEI) policy, as per AREF's Guidance note on DEI (link).